Masungi Georeserve

-The Masungi Georeserve is a conservation area in the Philippines situated in the southern Sierra Madre range in Baras, Rizal near Tanay, Rizal, 47 kilometres (28 mi) east of Manila.
-It centers on the geological formations of Masungi Rock, at an elevation of 640 m.
-In 1993, the Masungi Rock and its vicinity was proposed to be declared as a Strict Nature Reserve and Wildlife Sanctuary by the Department of Environment and Natural Resources.
-It has been a popular destination for hikes and day trips from Manila since it opened in 2015 and started development towards Geopark status.
+The Masungi Georeserve is a conservation area in the Philippines that sits atop a limestone karst formation within the southern portion of the Sierra Madre range in Baras, Rizal.
+It centers on the geological formations of Masungi Rock at an elevation of 640 m.
+In 1993, the Masungi Rock and its vicinity were proposed to be declared as a "strict nature reserve" and a "wildlife sanctuary".
+It has been a popular destination for hikes and day trips from Metro Manila and started development towards geopark status.